The Bankrate promise

 2. Look for fees

 Lenders can charge a variety of fees for their loans, and it’s important to be aware of them.
-Fees can include those added by your dealership and for financing charges, prepayment penalties or late payment fees.
-Be aware of the fees that come with each of your lending options.
+Fees can include those added by your dealership, prepayment penalties and late payment fees.
+Compare the fees attached to any financing options that you’re considering.

-Once you’ve decided what kind of motorcycle loan makes the most sense, you can compare interest rates.
+Once you decide what kind of motorcycle loan makes the most sense, you can compare interest rates.
 Make sure to take a close look at the loan’s Annual Percentage Rate, or APR.
 The APR will determine how much the lender charges to borrow funds and could add several hundreds or thousands of dollars to the amount you will pay for the motorcycle over the life of the loan.